5 min

 Marijuana has been known to lower intraocular pressure (IOP), the main risk factor for Glaucoma.
 Some early studies in the 1970s suggested that smoking marijuana could help reduce IOP in people with Glaucoma.
 However, more recent studies have found that the effects of marijuana on IOP are short-lived and not as significant as previously thought.

-While marijuana can temporarily relieve glaucoma symptoms, it is not an effective long-term treatment for the disease.
+While marijuana can temporarily relieve glaucoma symptoms, it is not an effective long-term treatment.
 This is because the effects of marijuana on IOP are unpredictable, and smoking marijuana can cause other harmful side effects, such as red eyes, dry mouth, and impaired vision.
 Additionally, marijuana use can adversely affect the cardiovascular and respiratory systems.
 It can have cognitive and behavioural effects on some people.
 More effective and safer treatments are available for Glaucoma - see the section above.

 “Glaucoma can usually be spotted when you have an eye test.
 Tests for glaucoma often start with an eye pressure test.
 An optometrist should also examine the front part of the eye to see if they can spot any issues with fluid drainage or blockages.”